Riding the Trend or Protecting Profits | Yamana Gold Inc. (AUY)

 Sponsored

+The average price from analysts is $6.69, which is $2.36 above the current price.
 AUY currently public float of 957.54M and currently shorts hold a 2.22% ratio of that float.
-Today, the average trading volume of AUY was 16.95M shares.
+Today, the average trading volume of AUY was 16.29M shares.

 AUY’s Market Performance

-AUY stocks went up by 10.09% for the week, with a monthly drop of -6.94% and a quarterly performance of -12.83%, while its annual performance rate touched 11.14%.
-The volatility ratio for the week stands at 4.98% while the volatility levels for the past 30 days are set at 3.80% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is -0.63% for AUY stocks with a simple moving average of -3.19% for the last 200 days.
+AUY stocks went down by -5.05% for the week, with a monthly drop of -14.79% and a quarterly performance of -16.44%, while its annual performance rate touched 1.89%.
+The volatility ratio for the week stands at 3.55% while the volatility levels for the past 30 days are set at 4.04% for Yamana Gold Inc. The simple moving average for the period of the last 20 days is -6.55% for AUY stocks with a simple moving average of -10.99% for the last 200 days.

 Analysts’ Opinion of AUY